rmnfournier/collaboration-competition/report.md

  1. An actor seeing the state corresponding to its player and performing an action for it
  2. A critic seeing the whole picture, i.e. the state of both agents, and estimating the action-value function.

+The training procedure goes like this (once again, see continuous control repository for more details about DDPG) :

+ 1) States, actions, rewards, next states are collected in a single replay buffer.

+2) Each agent samples a batch of experiences from the replay buffer and asks the other agent to propose an action for each state and next states

+3) Each agent is trained like DDP agents, with minor differences.
+The critic takes as input the states of all agents.
+The best actions and best next actions are estimated thanks to both agents.

 ## Neural Network Architecture (For each DDPG agent)
 ### Critic